JuliaPOMDP/POMDPs.jl/README.md

 ### Belief

-`Belief` - Base type for an object representing some knowledge about the state (often a probability distribution) `BeliefUpdater` - Base type for an object that defines how a belief should be updated
+`Belief` - Base type for an object representing some knowledge about the state (often a probability distribution)<br>
+`BeliefUpdater` - Base type for an object that defines how a belief should be updated

 - `update(updater::BeliefUpdater, belief_old::Belief, action::Action, obs::Observation, belief_new::Belief=create_belief(updater))` modifies `belief_new` to the belief given the old belief (`belief_old`) and the latest action and observation and returns the updated belief.